csquare-d/k8s-training/README.md

 # Deploy the advanced environment
 chmod +x advanced-attack-setup.sh
 ./advanced-attack-setup.sh
+```

-The scenario walks you through a realistic attack chain, from initial pod access to full cluster compromise.
+The scenario walks you through an attack chain, from initial pod access to full cluster compromise.
 Each flag teaches you a specific vulnerability and how to defend against it.
-```

 ## Recommended Learning Path